ridhlab/ridhlab/README.md

 ![badge-codewars](https://www.codewars.com/users/ridhlab/badges/small)

-Code learner.
+Code crafter.
 Have interest in programming and also having curiosity about implemention of technology.

 <!-- Social Media Start -->
 <p align='center'>